 \end{definition}

-If the diffeomorphisms is $C^\infty$, it follows that if two periodic points are generalized homoclinically related then there are also homoclinically related in the sense that there is an intersection between the stable and unstable manifold that is transversal (see \cite{BCS}).
+If the diffeomorphism is $C^\infty$, it follows that if two periodic points are generalized homoclinically related then they are also homoclinically related in the sense that there is an intersection between the stable and unstable manifold that is transversal (see \cite{BCS}).

-To avoid notation, we keep saying homoclinic class when we are actually referring to generalized homoclinic class.
+For brevity, we keep saying homoclinic class when we are actually referring to generalized homoclinic class.

 Coming back to the proof of theorem \ref{thm:finite classes}, we prove the following next proposition and lemma.